Mio-Atse/vemb-slam/README.md

-# RGB SLAM System
+# vEMB-SLAM

-A modular Dense Visual SLAM system using Deep Learning for Depth Estimation and ORB-SLAM concepts for tracking.
+A modular dense visual SLAM system using deep learning for depth estimation and ORB-SLAM concepts for tracking.

 ## Features
 - **Depth Estimation:** Supports ZoeDepth, MiDaS, and Metric3D models